Breast Cancer Treatment

 How can I make a decision between mastectomy and breast conservation therapy?

 Breast conservation therapy is often used for patients with early-stage invasive breast cancers (called Stage I and Stage II in the classification system).
 It is also used for patients with DCIS (also called Stage 0).
 Some of the reasons to not have breast conservation therapy include: personal preference; increased risk of complications from radiation therapy in individuals with certain rare medical conditions such as certain autoimmune disorders; surgery that would require removing a large amount of diseased breast tissue that would lead to a poor cosmetic result; and tumors that are more likely than average to have a relapse in the breast with breast conservation therapy.
+Women who are carriers for the “breast cancer gene” (BRCA 1 or 2) may sometimes elect for a double mastectomy.

 Most patients may choose a treatment based on other factors, such as convenience (for example, how far you must travel to receive radiation therapy) or personal preference (wanting to preserve one's breast, wanting a quicker recovery with a lumpectomy, feeling safer if you undergo a mastectomy or being very worried about the possible side effects from radiation therapy).
 Most women prefer to keep their breast if this is possible to do safely, but there is no right answer that is best for everyone.
 This decision is one that is ideally made in partnership between a patient and her physician.
 In some cases a pre-surgical consultation with a radiation oncologist may be helpful in answering questions about breast-conserving therapy.